Settling the Robust Learnability of Mixtures of Gaussians: Components Are Not Far Apart

 We now prove a set of properties that must be satisfied by any pseudoexpectation of degree $C_k$ satisfying $\mathcal{S}$ where $C_k$ is a sufficiently large constant depending only on $k$.
 What we would ideally want to show is that \begin{itemize} \item The span of the $\widetilde{\Sigma_i}$ is close to the span of the $\Sigma_i$ \item The span of the $\widetilde{\mu_i}$ is close to the span of the $\mu_i$ \end{itemize} However, it appears to be difficult to prove a statement of the above form within an SOS framework.
 Instead, we will look at the pseudoexpectations of the matrices

 (where $\widetilde{\Sigma_i}$ is viewed as a length-$D$ vector so $\widetilde{\Sigma_i} \widetilde{\Sigma_i}^T$ is a $D \times D$ matrix.)
 The two key properties that we will prove about these matrices are in Lemmas \ref{lemma:trace-bound} and \ref{lemma:span}. \\\\ Roughly Lemma \ref{lemma:trace-bound} says that any singular vector that corresponds to a large singular value of $M_i$ must be close to the span of the $\{ \Sigma_i \}$.
 Lemma \ref{lemma:span} says that any vector $v$ that has large projection onto the subspace spanned by the $\{ \Sigma_i \}$ must have the property that $v^TM_iv$ is large for some $i$.
-Putting these together, we can take the the top-$k$ principal components of each of $M_1, \dots , M_k$ and show that the span of these essentially contains the span of the $\{ \Sigma_i \}$.
+Putting these together, we can take the the top-$k$ principal components of each of $M_1, \dots , M_k$ and show that the span of these essentially contains the span of the $\{ \Sigma_i \}$ (this last step is done outside the SOS framework).
 We can now brute-force over an $\eps'$-net and guess the $\Sigma_i$ (since we have narrowed them down to an $O_k(1)$-dimensional subspace).
 We can then plug in real values for the covariances and solve for the means using a similar method.